agdturner/ccg-v3d/README.md

 -- [Wikimedia](https://www.wikimedia.org/) projects, in particular the [English language Wikipedia](https://en.wikipedia.org/wiki/Main_Page)
 -- [StackExchange](https://stackexchange.com), in particular [StackOverflow](https://stackoverflow.com/) and [Math.StackExchange](http://math.stackexchange.com/).
 - Information that has helped me develop this library is cited in the source code.
-- This library is a product of my education, interest and work.
-Thank you teachers, especially those that supported me.
+- Thank you to those that supported me personally and all who have made a positive contribution to society.
+Let us try to look after each other, look after this world, make space for wildlife, and engineer knowledge :)